gsgatlin/openafs-rpms/README.md

 We only support openafs i686 builds for CentOS 6.
-If you have trouble building the openafs kernel module (libafs) on fedora or RHEL after a new kernel drops, check the arch linux source packages in the AUR for useful patches to add to keep everything building all the time.
+If you have trouble building the openafs kernel module (libafs) on fedora or RHEL after a new kernel drops, check the arch linux openafs source packages in the AUR for useful patches to add to keep everything building all the time.
 Checking "rawhide" builds can catch this early.